eclipse-iceoryx/iceoryx/doc/website/FAQ.md

 Yes.
 Take a look at the [icedocker example](../../iceoryx_examples/icedocker/)

+## iceoryx crashes with SIGABRT when reserving shared memory in a docker envirnonment

+Check the `--shm-size` flag of the docker container.
+Does the container provide the shared memory size required for the segment?

 ## How can I find out if RouDi is running?

 RouDi uses a file locking machanism to ensure that only one RouDi instance is running at a time.
 For that RouDi